ropensci/webchem/CONTRIBUTING.md

 # CONTRIBUTING #

 Thank you for your interest in contributing to the project!
 The goal of this guide is to help you with your endevour.
-There are many ways to contribute and we have outlines some which might be interesting to you.
-If you have another idea, feel free to contact the maintainter with it.
+There are many ways to contribute and we have outlined some opportunities which might be interesting to you.
+If you have any questions or suggestions, feel free to contact us at <webchem@ropensci.org>.

 ### Fill out the survey

-The ```webchem``` survey allows us to learn who you are, how you would like to use the package, and how you think the project should develop to become more useful to you.
+The ```webchem``` survey allows us to learn who you are, which databases you use and how you interact with chemical data.
 This is extremely valuable information for us and guides our development efforts.
-We really appreciate if you share your thoughts with us.
+The survey take about 5 minutes to fill out.
 You can fill out the survey [here](<link here>) (under development).

 ### Share a use case

-Write us an e-mail and show us a full example about how you use ```webchem``` in your data analysis!
-This would again help us in developing the package further, and would also help us create better vignettes that help others get started.

-Please send your e-mails to <webchem@ropensci.com>.
+Write us an e-mail and show us a full example of how you use or how you would like to use ```webchem``` in your data analysis!
+This would give us ideas about new features and also help us create better vignettes that help others get started.
+Please send your e-mails to <webchem@ropensci.org>.

-### Raise an issue
+### Raise a new issue or join discussion on an existing issue

 If you found a bug either in the code or the documentation, or a data source you would like us to integrate into ```webchem```, maybe you dreamed up a new functionality that would be nice to implement, raise an issue and let's discuss it!
-Even if you don't have the time or the coding background to resolve the issue yourself, maybe others do, and so just by giving a good problem you might help others who are looking for interesting issues to solve.

-You can raise an issue [here](https://github.com/ropensci/webchem/issues)
+Even if you don't have the time or the coding background to resolve the issue yourself, maybe others do, and so just by giving a good problem you might help others who are looking for interesting problems to solve.
+You can raise an issue [here](https://github.com/ropensci/webchem/issues).
+Feel free to join discussions on existing issues as well!

-Thank you The goal of this guide is to help those who want to contribute to the project.
-There are multiple ways to contribute, not only code contribution.
-This gui

-Check if packages are updated.
-Separate branch for each contribution.

-### Code contributions?
+### Code contributions

+If you know some coding, you can also add code contributions.

-* **Fork** this repo to your Github account.
+1. **Fork** this repo to your Github account.
-* **Clone** your version on your account down to your machine from your account, e.g,. `git clone https://github.com/<yourgithubusername>/webchem.git`.
+2. **Clone** your version on your account down to your machine from your account, e.g,. `git clone https://github.com/<yourgithubusername>/webchem.git`.
-* Make sure to **track upstream** progress (i.e., on our version of `webchem` at `ropensci/webchem`) by doing `git remote add upstream https://github.com/ropensci/webchem.git`.
+3. Make sure to **track upstream** progress (i.e., on our version of `webchem` at `ropensci/webchem`) by doing `git remote add upstream https://github.com/ropensci/webchem.git`.
 Before making changes make sure to pull changes in from upstream by doing either `git fetch upstream` then merge later or `git pull upstream` to fetch and merge in one step
-* Make your **changes** (bonus points for making changes on a new branch).
+4. Make your **changes**.
+Bonus points for making changes on a new branch.

+Creating new branches is good practice.
+This is because if you finish with a topic, open a pull request and start working on another topic without starting a new branch, any further commits you push to your account will be automatically added to your pull request as well, making it much harder for us to evaluate your request.
+To aboid this, open a new branch for each new topic.

-* **Push** up to your account.
+5. **Push** up to your account.
-* Submit a **pull request** to home base at `ropensci/webchem`.
+6. Submit a **pull request** to home base at `ropensci/webchem`.

-### Code guidelines
+### Guidelines for code contributions

-We do not have strong guidelines for code contributions and are happy to help.
+We do not have strong guidelines for code contributions and are happy to help at any point in your work.

 1. We follow the [tidyverse](https://tidyverse.org) style.
 You can find the style guide [here](https://style.tidyverse.org/).
 Before committing your code, we encourage you to use ```lintr::lint_file()``` to check for nonconformances.

 2. We use ```roxygen2``` for documentation.
 Please make sure you update the package to the latest version before you update the documentation with ```devtools::document()```.
+In fact, it is good practice to update all the packages that are used by webchem before making changes.

 We want to keep dependencies to a minimum: